Kjell Knops

 Kjell Maria-Goretti Mathieu Knops (born 21 July 1987) is a Dutch former professional footballer who played as a centre back.

-He began his professional career with Roda JC Kerkrade in 2008, before dropping into amateur football with EVV for the 2010–11 season.
+He began his professional career with Roda JC Kerkrade in 2008 before dropping into amateur football with EVV for the 2010–11 season.
 He then moved up to the Eerste Divisie for a five-year spell at MVV, who he also captained.
 He left the Netherlands and travelled to England to join Port Vale in June 2016.
-He spent two years with the club, but missed the entirety of the 2017–18 season due to injury.
+He spent two years with the club but missed the entirety of the 2017–18 season due to injury.
 He returned to the Netherlands and signed with Helmond Sport in August 2018 and then joined Groene Ster in June 2019.
 He signed with EHC in May 2020.

 Career

 Early career

 Knops spent his youth with Roda JC Kerkrade.
-He made his first team debut in professional football in the Eredivisie (first tier) as a late substitute for Marcel de Jong in a 3–0 win over NEC at the Parkstad Limburg Stadion on 15 November 2008.
+He made his first-team debut in professional football in the Eredivisie (first tier) as a late substitute for Marcel de Jong in a 3–0 win over NEC at the Parkstad Limburg Stadion on 15 November 2008.
 This would prove his only appearance for the club, and he was one of 11 players released by general manager Martin van Geel in April 2010.
 He played on trial at RKC Waalwijk in May 2010.
-He then spent the 2010–11 season in the Topklasse (third tier) with amateur side EVV, and made 28 league and cup appearances as the club posted a ninth-place finish in the Sunday league.
+He then spent the 2010–11 season in the Topklasse (third tier) with amateur side EVV.
+He made 28 league and cup appearances as the club posted a ninth-place finish in the Sunday league.
 He scored two goals for the club, in victories over AFC and Dijkse Boys.